-Affiliated with the international movement, our chapter is one of the best places to meet other 8th–12th grade Jewish teens at CRS.
-Our group meets every other Tuesday from 6:30 PM–8:00 PM and offers a diverse array of activities ranging from social nights to community service projects.
+Affiliated with the international movement, our chapter is one of the best places to meet other 8th–12th Grade Jewish teens at CRS.
+Our group meets every other Tuesday from 6:30–8:00 PM and offers a diverse array of activities ranging from social nights to community service projects.
 BBYO also hosts a number of regional events that take place regularly throughout the year including leadership development workshops, dances, community service days, sports events, and weekend-long conventions.

 Tikkun Orleans NOLA trip (8th Grade)